DaveBenham/VenomModules/doc/EnvelopeGenerators.md

 - Attack Sustain Release
 - Decay
 - Delay Attack Decay Sustain Release
-- Timed step sequencer - 8 stages by default (Editable version only)
+- Timed step sequencer - 8 stages by default: A normal sequencer except each stage is timed rather than advanced by a clock
+- Triggered step sequencer - 8 stages by default: The Gate button and input function as a Run control, and the Retrig button and input act as the sequencer clock

 #### Polyphony
 All input and output ports are polyphonic.
 The total number of output channels is set to the maximum channel count found across all inputs.
 Monophonic inputs are replicated to match the output channel count.
 Polyphonic inputs with fewer channels substitute 0V for any missing channels.